matchstick/exifsort/README.md

 of photos and want to centralize them in one folder structure that is organized by time.

-exifsort been tested on over 120K files taken from 1999 til present day.
+exifsort has been tested on over 120K files taken from 1999 til present day.
 It is also given special case for being run on a Synology to avoid special metadata files on those servers.
-Code coverage is ~93%.

 exifsort will process these [file extensions](https://godoc.org/github.com/matchstick/exifsort/lib#pkg-constants) and skip other files.